nmrenyi/things-to-learn/README.md

 things I wanna learn in spare time

+## Personal Website
+HUAWEI cloud or other student cloud services?

 ## Google Developer Documentation Style
 When I'm wondering is there any convention for dir and file naming, I found this https://developers.google.com/style/filenames .
 I really love Google docs.
 They're always professional and clearly explained.